Balayu

 Not a medical device.

-Balayu is governed as preventive wellness monitoring under the Ministry of Health's Telemedicine Practice Guidelines.
+Balayu is preventive wellness monitoring.
 Reviewing physicians make recommendations.
 They do not issue clinical diagnoses through the platform.

 Not an AI doctor.